DrPlain/alx-files_manager/README.md

 - Generate thumbnails for images

 ## API ENDPOINTS
-- GET /status
+- GET /status       [Checks the status of database connection]
-- GET /stats
+- GET /stats        [Returns total number of users and and files]
-- POST /users
+- POST /users       [Email and password required]
-- GET /connect
+- GET /connect      [Signs in a user and generates new API token]
-- GET /disconnect
+- GET /disconnect   [Signs out a user and inactivates user token]
-- GET /users/me
+- GET /users/me     [Retrieves a user based on token]
-- POST /files
+- POST /files       [Posts a file to database, type = folder | image | file]
-- GET /files/:id
+- GET /files/:id    [Retrieves a file based on file id]
-- GET /files
+- GET /files        [Retrieves all files owned by user or all public files if user is not authenticated]
-- PUT /files/:id/publish
+- PUT /files/:id/publish    [Makes a file public]
-- PUT /files/:id/unpublish
+- PUT /files/:id/unpublish  [Makes a file private]
-- GET /files/:id/data
+- GET /files/:id/data       [Retrieves the content of the file with]

 ## AUTHOR
 Gideon Obiasor || gideonobiasor@gmail.com